Jeffrey-Chen-Au/chat-system-architecture/docs/firebase-backend.md

 - unreadCount = 0
 - lastReadAt

-👉 These functions make the Core inbox authoritative
+👉 These functions maintain the Core inbox as a derived, consistent index

 ---